 East End, Ampleforth, North Yorkshire

-century stone built church, built by and served from Ampleforth Abbey.
+An early twentieth century stone-built church, built by and served from Ampleforth Abbey.
 It contains a number of internal furnishings of note, particularly the painting over the reredos on the east wall.
 The building was considerably enlarged in the late 1980s, but this was done in a seamless and contextual manner and did not compromise its character.

 The church and adjacent school were built by Ampleforth Abbey to serve Ampleforth village.
 The church was dedicated on 17 May 1907.